What is a VA Home Loan?

 - Less than perfect credit usually accepted: You don't need to have perfect credit to qualify for a VA loan.

-- 100% cash out refinance: Use your home's value and pull cash out to pay off debt, make repairs to your home, remodel, or spend any way you wish.
+- Up to 100% Cash-Out Refinance, including the funding fee: Use your home's value and pull cash out to pay off debt, make repairs to your home, remodel, or spend any way you wish.

 VA loan eligibility typically requires one of the following:

 - 181 continuous days of active service during peacetime